 Beluga Bits in the Classroom

 Several modules have been created that include short videos and handouts which are designed to enhance the enjoyment and engagement of students participating in the Beluga Bits project.
 Each module stands on its own, but also has connections to other modules.
-Please click on the titles below to get started!
+Toggle the section titles below to get started!

 Introduction